 6. Contact Forms:

 In terms of development it may be the small thing but from the business perspective of a site, this is the MOST IMPORTANT FACTOR.
 We should make sure the forms work perfectly with the client’s email ID and crosscheck with the client.
-Especially when a client is involved a costly advertising campaign this could become a catastrophe.
+Especially when a client has involved a costly advertising campaign this could become a catastrophe.

 7. No Egos